HoGentTIN/infra-labs/assignment/1-containers.md

 # Lab 1: Container virtualization

 In this lab assignment, you'll explore the basic operation of Docker containers.
-The assignment contains step-by-step instructions that will help you building insight in how Docker works.
+The assignment contains step-by-step instructions that will help you to build insight in how Docker works.
 Remark that you won't be a Docker expert after finishing the assignment.
 You may not understand everything that's going on the first time you try it.
 Carefully examine any output to see what happens and how everything works.

 The [Get Started](https://docs.docker.com/get-started/) guide at the Docker documentation website is similar to this lab assignment.
 Going through that guide as well may be useful to gain additional insight.